Cypripedium formosanum: Description

 The C. formosanum is an orchid species that has erect, smooth flowering stems (10–25 cm), originating from a rhizomatous geophyte, and grows in a Temperate climate or biome.
-Its' leaves are plicate, spreading, flabellate, and ciliate with about 11 to 13 radiating veins.
+Its leaves are plicate, spreading, flabellate, and ciliate with about 11 to 13 radiating veins.
 The flower is white to pink with crimson spots and presents with a curved dorsal sepal, elliptic synsepal, and spreading, deflexed petals.
 The column is greenish-white, with a convex, ovate staminode.

 Ecology

-Typically, this species begins flowering in April and May in mountain forests due to being damp, open places.
+Typically, this species begins flowering in April and May in mountain forests due to being in damp, open places.
 After successful pollination, "ovule development and seed formation" begin in the ovary occurring between 0 DAP and 240 DAP with ideal germination rate being at 90 DAP.
 This is due to the placenta remaining attached to the yellowish white seeds, which are still moist, but if germination is prolonged, to about 135 DAP, results are poor.
 Therefore, timing of seed collection is an important factor to consider, especially for In vitro efforts, if researchers wish to cultivate this species.
 These findings could also be applied to ex situ conservation efforts, as seed collection, artificial propagation, and reintroduction are some of the goals of this approach.

 Considering that the ideal collection is at 90 DAP, this gives researchers an ample window for seeds to be germinated and avoid abscisic acid (ABA) inhibition as it has been found to accumulate rapidly between 120 and 150 DAP.
 As a result, researchers now have vital information that is relevant to the cultivation of this species and can drastically improve the population of this species if the necessary precautions are taken.
 This would cause more flowers to be grown in areas beyond their natural habitat, helping decrease removal from the wild and population decrease concerns.
 Additionally, knowing when specific ABA effects begin, such as knowing that it is "synthesized in the cytosol of embryo cells" or exported to the "apoplastic region" during maturity, expands the window of germination in order to get as many mature seeds as possible.